adjoeio/dynalake/README.md

 At the time of writing this (08/2019), the only way to increase/decrease the throughput limit of AWS Firehose is to ask via support ticket, which is not very practical.
 If this is not an issue for you, you can write from the Lambda function directly to the Firehose stream.

 ## Food for thought
-Here are a few other things you might want to think about.
 ### How do I get the data that was already in the DynamoDB table into the data lake?
 The earliest DynamoDB data you will have in the data lake will be from the point on where you created this pipeline.
 To get all previous data from the DynamoDB table, you will have to run some sort of import job.
 We use AWS Glue Jobs for that.